 - Presentation: painful purpura, hemorrhagic blisters, and large areas of necrosis; mostly affects subcutaneous adipose tissue

-- Prevention: temporary heparin therapy with ; for immediate anticoagulation until warfarin has started to act
+- Prevention: temporary bridging anticoagulation with heparin until warfarin has started to act and the initial hypercoagulable state has been bridged

 Direct factor Xa inhibitors and direct thrombin inhibitors